-This script inserts the image ("tavern-interior.jpeg") found in your Twine's folder.
+The above script inserts the image ("tavern-interior.jpeg") found in your Twine's folder.
 If you test your story without first publishing it, your image may not appear correctly.
-To properly view your story, you need to "publish to file," then open the resulting HTML file in a web browser.
+To properly view your story, you need to "publish to file," and then open the resulting HTML file in a web browser.
 This will allow you to see how your story looks and judge whether any of your images need to be resized.
-If they need to be resized, insert the following tag and adjust the "width" value.
+If so: